Boosting

 Describes why and how to use boosting of queries in Optimizely Graph.

 Optimizely Graph offers access to your data with a search engine.
 Relevance ranking is a crucial feature that search engines support, besides the fast retrieval performance.
-The most relevant results for a given query in a search engine result page (SERP) should be ranked higher than less relevant ones, and the most relevant results should be ranked to the top.
+The most relevant results for a given query in a search engine result page (SERP) should be ranked higher than the less relevant ones, and the most relevant results should be ranked at the top.
 Offering customization in tweaking and tuning relevance ranking can be beneficial in improving the effectiveness of searches.
-Web users expect that search engines are effective.
-Poorly configured site or e-commerce search performs poorly in terms of not only conversation rates, but a deficit in engagement and general trust in the site as whole.
+Web users expect search engines to be effective.
+Poorly configured site or ecommerce search performs poorly in terms of not only conversation rates but a deficit in engagement and general trust in the site.

 Applications of boosting

-Optimizely Graph offers relevance ranking out of the world, and gives you customization with query boosting.
+Optimizely Graph offers relevance ranking out of the box and gives you customization with query boosting.
 There can be business logic or domain-specific logic that significantly improves the effectiveness of some queries.
-Matches on some fields may be more relevant than others.
+Matches in some fields may be more relevant than others.

 Another application with boosting is implementing sponsored search.
-Given certain matching terms in the query, you may want to expand the query with some IDs of documents (certain pages or products), so these documents appear in the top of the SERP.
+Given certain matching terms in the query, you may want to expand the query with some IDs of documents (certain pages or products) so these documents display at the top of the SERP.

 How does it work?